bilias/rqwatch/ROADMAP.md

 ## Features bellow are in todo list.
 - Disable notifications for high scored spam
+- Exclude emails from notifications.
+This might work with aliases of an account with disabled notifications
 - Show config cache TTL
 - Reload config from gui (before redis expire)
 - Add link for map file in map